-Seacology is assisting Kumu villagers by funding the planting of 5,000 indigenous tree seedlings in about 25 acres of deforested land bordering the river, as well as the much-needed renovation of the village’s only school.
-In exchange for these urgently needed items, the villagers will set aside 124 acres of intact rainforest as a no-take zone.
+Seacology is funding the planting of 5,000 indigenous tree seedlings in about 25 acres of deforested land bordering the river.
+A Seacology grant will also fund the much-needed renovation of the village’s only school.
+In return, the community will set aside 124 acres of intact rainforest as a no-take zone.